-The Careers Library is found in the main school library and you will be able to use this whenever the school library is open.
+The Careers Library is found in the main school library and you will be able to use this whenever it is open.
 There are lots of leaflets, magazines and books here and in the careers office for you to research different careers and occupations.
 On the computer network there are several computer programs and resource banks to help you concerning your future.
-Please ask your tutors to help you make use of it.
+Please ask your tutor to help you make use of them.
+You can also ask see our independent is an online resource with careers information and tools for students and parents.
+It is very informative and we encourage you to use this to research the different options available at Key Stage 4.
+This link is great as a starting point: